 - Periodicity of resources, pur-Periodicity;

-- Offset indicating PUR starting time, pur-StartTime;
+- Offset indicating PUR starting time, pur-StartTime.

 Editor's note: FFS wheter pur-NumOccasions should be counted in MAC or in RRC.
 FFS if any other configuration information is needed.

 The MAC entity shall consider sequentially that the Nth preconfigured uplink grant occurs in the TTI according to pur-StartTime and N * pur-Periodicity.